Generation Sangfroid

 President Woodrow Wilson’s policies almost immediately rankled progressive reformers.
 For example, federal departments instigated segregationist policies that threatened the established civil service system which had employed Black Americans since reconstruction.
 Racial justice activists, organizations like the National Association for the Advancement of Colored People (NAACP), and social justice advocates like Jane Addams were watching.
 Just five months into Wilson’s administration, Addams headlined a small group of Chicago NAACP members protesting “against the adoption or extension of a segregation policy in the treatment of United States civil service appointees.”

-Jane Addams (with Lillian Wald to her right) speaking with journalists in Washington, D.C., in 1916.
-(Image courtesy Library of Congress).
+Jane Addams (with Lillian Wald to her left) speaking with journalists (Image courtesy Library of Congress).

 During the next four years, Addams would frequently challenge the policies of the Wilson Administration.
 She protested the deportation of famed British suffragist Emmeline Pankhurst, took Wilson to task for his refusal to support woman suffrage, and urged him to meet with striking workers.
 Jane Addams had earned a national reputation as a leading thinker in America, her opinions held widespread sway, and she had impressive power to influence politicians.
 Her role in the Progressive Party presidential campaign of 1912 had enhanced that influence, particularly in American politics, and Wilson was wise to keep his door open to Addams, through correspondence and face-to-face meetings.